mikestokes/mikestokes.github.io/_posts/2015-03-08-storing-lists-in-entity-framework.md

 ---
 layout: post
-title: Entity Framework and Lists
+title: Using Lists with Entity Framework
 category: programming
 tags: [c#, entity framework]
 ---

 By default [Entity Framework](http://www.asp.net/entity-framework) (as of version 6.x) does not support serialization of Lists to a database field.
 We could always go relational with this, creating another database table for the List values and use a foreign-key relationship with the parent entity.
 But sometimes, for simplicity sake, we want to store the List values within the same entity.

-Out of the box, the following is *not* possible by default in Entity Framework:
+Out of the box, the following is *not* possible in Entity Framework:

 ```c#
 [Table("YourTableName")]